 A perfect storm is a natural phenomena in which several storm fronts collide in a small area, causing dangerous—even deadly—conditions.
-The societal cycles of America, Europe, and Russia, says David Grabbe, are also converging, and the result could prove to be even more devastating.
+The societal cycles of America, Europe, and Russia, says David Grabbe, are also converging, and the result c. . .

 Every society has multiple generations living at the same time, and the way they interact has a tremendous impact on culture and events.
 David Grabbe examines what forecasters see on the horizon from a generational perspective.